What are the survival rates for osteosarcoma?

 In order to get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
 Advances in treatment since then may mean a more favorable outlook for people now being diagnosed with osteosarcoma.

 Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any particular person’s case.
 Many other factors can affect a person’s outlook, such as the subtype and location of the osteosarcoma and how well the cancer responds to treatment.
 Your (child’s) doctor can tell you if the numbers below may apply, as he or she is familiar with the aspects of your (child’s) situation.

-With modern treatment, the 5-year survival rate for patients with localized osteosarcoma is in the range of 60% to 80%.
-These cancers are more likely to be cured if they are resectable, that is, when all of the visible tumor can be completely removed (resected) by surgery.
-(For high-grade osteosarcomas that can be completely resected, chemotherapy is still an essential part of treatment.
+With current treatment, the 5-year survival rate for people with localized osteosarcoma is in the range of 60% to 80%.
+These cancers are more likely to be cured if they are resectable; that is, if all of the visible tumor can be removed (resected) by surgery.
+(For high-grade osteosarcomas that can be resected completely, chemotherapy is still an essential part of treatment.
 Without it, the cancer is still very likely to come back.)

-If metastases are present when the osteosarcoma is first diagnosed, the 5-year survival rate is about 15% to 30%.
+If the osteosarcoma has already spread when it is first found, the 5-year survival rate is about 15% to 30%.
 The survival rate is closer to 40% if the cancer has spread only to the lungs (as opposed to having reached other organs), or if all of the tumors (including metastases) can be removed with surgery.